ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Conditional Decisions.md

 Operator	Description
-==      true if the value of the left operand is equal to the value of right operand, else false !=	true if the value of the left operand is not equal to the value of right operand, else false
+==      true if the value of the left operand is equal to the value of right operand, else false !=	true if the value of the left operand is not equal to the value of right operand, else false !	negates the boolean value of whatever comes after this in a conditional expression
 <=>	Compares the values of two numeric values and returns -1, 0, or 1 if the left argument is numerically less than, equal to, or greater than the right argument, respectively
 >	true if the value of the left operand is greater than the value of right operand, else false
 <	true if the value of the left operand is lower than the value of right operand, else false